mdolinin/gha-conductor/README.md

 * Create `.gha.yaml` files in your repository
 * Define GitHub Actions workflows in `.github/workflows` directory
 * Run the app
+* (First time only) Open PR and add label `gha-conductor:load` to trigger the app to load all `.gha.yaml` files and create corresponding hooks in the database
 * When you create a pull request, merge a branch or close a pull request, the app will trigger the workflows defined in `.gha.yaml` files
 * During the workflow run, the app will create corresponding GitHub checks for each job defined in `.gha.yaml` file
 * (Optional) Update branch protection rules to require successful `pr-status` check before merging